jgumbley/blogs-are-easy-and-cheap/2013/11/24/would_le_corbusier_save_birmingham_central_library_.rst

     We throw the out-of-date tool on the scrap-heap: the carbine, the culverin, the growler and the old locomotive.
 This action is a manifestation of health, of moral health, of morale also; it is not right that we should produce bad things because of a bad tool; nor is it right that we should waste our energy, our health and our courage because of a bad tool; it must be thrown away and replaced.
 -- Le Corbusier, Towards an Architecture, 1923

 The thing is a mess.
-It has been abandoned.
+It has been abandoned already.
+It blocks the natural flow of the city.
+It should be pulled down.

+Perhaps if it were placed somewhere else.
+But this is the real world.

+Le Corbusier was wrong in his analysis of the motorcar.
+The city is a not a place for the motorcar.
+People need more than un-adorned concrete.
+Perhaps if they had the waterfalls, or the marble.

+Marzoni was wrong too, the forward thing.
+People should not be sentimental about old buildings.

 --------